LoganXing/Python-Exercise/README.md

 # Python-Exercise
-This is for exercise Python Program using.
+This is for exercise Python program using.